 Podotrochlosis is a chronic lameness that creates permanent changes.
 Because it has no cure, prevention is ideal.
 Maintaining a regular trimming and/or shoeing schedule with a skilled farrier keeps the horse’s hoof in the correct proportions.

 “The best way to prevent it is to have a farrier that can put the best foot on that horse,” Turner says.

 Early detection is as important as prevention, he adds.
 If you notice anything—a change in the horse’s gait or attitude toward work—don’t ignore it.
 Have your veterinarian assess the horse.

 Katie Navarra has worked as a freelance writer since 2001.
 A lifelong horse lover, she owns and enjoys competing a dun Quarter Horse mare.

-Michelle Anderson serves as The Horse’s digital managing editor.
-In her role, she produces content for our web site and hosts our live events, including Ask the Vet Live.
+Michelle Anderson is the former digital managing editor at The Horse.
 A lifelong horse owner, Anderson competes in dressage and enjoys trail riding.
-She’s a Washington State University graduate (Go Cougs!) and holds a bachelor’s degree in communications with a minor in business administration and extensive coursework in animal sciences.
+She’s a Washington State University graduate and holds a bachelor’s degree in communications with a minor in business administration and extensive coursework in animal sciences.
 She has worked in equine publishing since 1998.
 She currently lives with her husband on a small horse property in Central Oregon.